-Case write-ups should be succinct and self-contained.
-Long write-ups are not necessarily good writeups.
+Write-ups should be succinct and self-contained.
+Long write-ups are not necessarily good write-ups.
 Good business writing makes points in a manner that respects the reader's time.
 Typically, the answers to questions will not be heavily mathematical, but mathematical intuition will often be required to address some of the questions.
 Write-ups should be uploaded onto mynes at the beginning of class, including the very first class.
 Students have to submit at least 5 out of 7 assignments.
 If students submit all 7 assignments, then the best 5 are counted towards their final grade.
-Students should be prepared to discuss and defend the ideas in their write-ups in class.
 Students should be prepared to discuss and defend the ideas in their write-ups in class.
 For some questions, there is no "right" or "wrong" answer, in the sense that finance and economics professors themselves are likely to disagree about the answers to the questions.
 Students may talk to other students about the assigned questions, but each student should prepare a write-up individually, without looking at the write-ups of other students.
 Each student should list on the write-up the names of the other students with whom the student discussed the write-up.

 Class participation: Class attendance and participation are required.
-Each class several related financial concepts or theories will be discussed; students should review what they learned about these topics in other courses.
+We will discuss issues that cannot be found in textbooks.
+Each class several financial concepts or theories studied in other courses and related to our material will be discussed; it would be useful to review them before each lecture.